 Faulty components can lead to:

 Preventative maintenance includes safety reversal testing, sensor calibration, and full hardware inspections to reduce the risk of injury.
+A door that drops unexpectedly or fails to reverse on contact can cause serious harm to people, pets, and vehicles.
+Beyond the personal safety concern, a documented lack of maintenance can have liability implications for homeowners.

 Your garage door plays a major role in curb appeal and overall property value.
 Premature replacement due to neglect is an avoidable expense.